 Community and Culture Assessment

-When President Williams arrived here last April, she made it a priority to learn how the people who make up our campus community experience RISD.
+When President Williams arrived here in April 2022, she made it a priority to learn how the people who make up our campus community experience RISD.
 Listening sessions and informal conversations have provided a broad sense so far, but to ensure this is a place where everyone thrives, we need nuanced, sophisticated data to better understand the aspects of living, working and learning at RISD that are going well and the areas in which we can improve.

 Toward this end, we are conducting a campus-wide climate assessment.
 A climate assessment looks at the attitudes and behaviors of the members of a campus community as well as institutional policies and procedures.
 Taken together, these influence the level of respect for individual needs, abilities and potential.

-Our climate assessment will begin with focus groups, to be held in spring 2023, followed by an all-campus survey distributed in the fall.
+Our climate assessment began with focus groups in spring 2023, and will be followed by an all-campus survey distributed in the fall.
 Information gleaned from the focus groups and the survey will allow us to accurately articulate our challenges and strengths and identify meaningful opportunities to make RISD a place where everyone thrives.

 Participants’ input will inform how we go forward together, not only in how we enhance and replicate programs and policies that support our community, but also in how we develop new programs and policies and implement strategies to grow inclusivity where needed.